Biblical Prophecy

 Hosea 11:1 ESV

-We see how the Word of God literally is a lamp to our feet and a light to our path.
+We see how the Word of God is a lamp, literally a lamp, to our feet and a light to our path.
+The prophecy from Hosea is the Word of God.
+Joseph walked out the Word of God in his life to fulfill God’s plan.

 Your word is a lamp to my feet and a light to my path.